May 9 Committee

-The May 9 Committee (C9M, in French: Comité du 9-Mai) is a French far-right informal group created in 1994 following the death of Sébastien Deyzieu, a 22-year-old nationalist activist who fell from a building on May 7, 1994 while trying to escape from police during a banned demonstration in Paris.
+The 9 May Committee (C9M, in French: Comité du 9-Mai) is a French far-right informal group created in 1994 following the death of Sébastien Deyzieu, a 22-year-old nationalist activist who fell from a building on 7 May 1994 while trying to escape from police during a banned demonstration in Paris.
 Initially founded by the Groupe Union Défense (GUD), the Front National de la Jeunesse (FNJ) and the Jeunesses Nationalistes Révolutionnaires (JNR), the C9M has organized an annual commemoration in Paris ever since.

 Over the years, the structure brought together various nationalist, neo-fascist and neo-Nazi movements.
 The organization of these events was taken over by the Bloc identitaire in the mid-2000s, then recovered by the JNR before they were disbanded.
 It was then taken over by Social Bastion and Zouaves Paris (ZVP), both successors to the GUD, in 2017.
 Following the dissolution of Bastion Social in 2019, the organization was taken over by L'Alvarium, ZVP and several satellite organizations of Social Bastion, and has been headed by Marc de Cacqueray-Valménier since 2023.

 These gatherings fell into decline during the 2000s, before experiencing a resurgence following their revival by Social Bastion and ZVP.
 They have sometimes been banned by the authorities, and are the subject of anti-fascist counter-demonstrations.

 Context

-On May 7, 1994, the Groupe Union Défense and the Jeunesses Nationalistes Révolutionnaires organized a demonstration in Paris entitled "Bienvenue aux ennemis de l'Europe !" ("Welcome to Europe's enemies!") to criticize American imperialism, particularly in the run-up to the commemoration of the 50th anniversary of the Allied landings.
-The event was initially scheduled for 5 p.m. at Place Denfert-Rochereau.
+On 7 May 1994, the Groupe Union Défense (GUD) and the Jeunesses Nationalistes Révolutionnaires (JNR) organized a demonstration in Paris entitled "Bienvenue aux ennemis de l'Europe !" ("Welcome to Europe's enemies!") to criticize US imperialism, particularly in the run-up to the commemoration of the 50th anniversary of the Normandy landings.
+The event was initially scheduled for 17:00 at Place Denfert-Rochereau.

 As the demonstration had been banned by the Paris police prefect, Philippe Massoni, the police were out in force on the Place Denfert-Rochereau, the planned venue for the demonstration.
 After clashes, 107 demonstrators were arrested, and only a few managed to escape from the police.
 After a chase, Sébastien Deyzieu, an activist with L'Œuvre Française, tried to escape by climbing into a building, but fell to his death between the fourth and fifth floors of 4, rue des Chartreux.

 According to the demonstration's organizers, "some of the testimonies gathered may point to a police provocation used to credit a minister, Mr. Pasqua, with being an anti-fascist fighter".